zikula/core/src/docs/en/dev/zikula_sf_translator.md

 For more informations please refer to http://symfony.com/doc/current/book/translation.html

 ### Zikula Symfony Translator

-Zikula SF Translator base on SF translator and extend it to fit our translation conventions.
+* Zikula SF Translator base on SF translator and extend it to fit our translation conventions.
 Translator is loaded as service and available like other services.
-Zikula translator automatically preload translations from both Symfony and Zikula translation directiories.
+* Zikula translator automatically preload translations from both Symfony and Zikula translation directiories.

-#### Translator service:
+##### Translator service:
+Exaple from AbstractController

 ```
-How to use
+		//access translator service
+		$this->translator = $bundle->getContainer()->get('translator');

+		// set domain
+		$this->translator->setDomain($bundle->getTranslationDomain());
 ```

 ##### AbstractController

-Zikula Translator is automatically available in AbstractContraller as
+Zikula Translator is automatically added in AbstractContraller and you can access it using:

 ```
 $this->translator
 ```

 Usage in controller

 ```